Skip to content

 Fadior São Paulo Hilltop Villa — 304 stainless steel kitchen system, architectural view

-Project brief
+Project requirements

-The brief behind the home, the requirement, and the design ambition.
+The brief behind this reference project, the design response, and the documented outcome.

 400 sqm luxury stainless steel villa São Paulo with seamless 304 steel construction, wood grain transfer finishes, and tropical climate resilience.